 The Foundation’s strives to support BCTC students directly through scholarships.
 The College is experiencing the highest enrollment numbers in its history, which translates to an increased number of students needing assistance to further their education.
 Since financial difficulty is the leading reason that students do not complete a college education, the increased availability of scholarships is the most effective way to impact student retention and completion rates at BCTC.Scholarships will provide more students with the opportunity to pursue postsecondary education while still meeting their living expenses.
 In addition, scholarships can reduce the number of hours that a student must work to pay for their higher education and living expenses.

 By providing financial support, BCTC Foundation is enabling more students to successfully complete programs and graduate.
 As the Foundation increase its funding for scholarships, it will in turn increase its ability to impact more students.

-Ultimately and in an ideal world, the Foundation would like to remove financial barriers that prevent students from continuing their education by providing financial support through scholarships.
+The Foundation strives to remove financial barriers that prevent students from continuing their education by providing financial support through scholarships.
 Everyone should have the opportunity to achieve the highest level of education that they desire and as a result, the highest quality of life possible.
 As the Foundation continues to communicate the significant need for increased scholarship money, more barriers will be removed and more students can transform their lives through education.